SnailTheDev/HiddenLock14/README.md

 # HiddenLock14
-Add Face ID authentication to the hidden section
+Add Face ID authentication to the hidden section in Photos.

 ## Installation
 1. Add https://yandevelop.github.io to your package manager.